 Resource naming is arguably the most debated and most important concept to grasp when creating an understandable, easily leveraged Web service API.
 When resources are named well, an API is intuitive and easy to use.
 Done poorly, that same API can feel klutzy and be difficult to use and understand.

 RESTful APIs are written for consumers.
 The name and structure of URIs should convey meaning to those consumers.
-It’s often difficult to know what the data boundaries should be, but with understanding of your data, you most-likely are equipped to take a stab and what makes sense to return as a representation to your clients.
+It’s often difficult to know what the data boundaries should be, but with an understanding of your data, you most-likely are equipped to take a stab and what makes sense to return as a representation to your clients.
 Design for your clients, not for your data.

 URIs should follow a predictable, hierarchical structure to enhance understandability and, therefore, usability: predictable in the sense that they’re consistent, hierarchical in the sense that data has structure — relationships.
 This is not a REST rule or constraint, but it enhances the API.